Best Galaxy S7 edge Cases

 If you want to keep your Galaxy S7 edge protected, check out these great options available!

-Updated March 2017: This article has been with updated links and choices.
+The Galaxy S7 edge may not be the new kid on the block in 2017, but there are a lot of reasons to love Samsung's former flagship.
+For one, it has a beautiful 5.5-inch QHD display that, even with the Galaxy S8 on the market, still looks great.
+And it has a front fingerprint sensor which may not seem like a big deal but, after using the GS8, it's something we miss.

-So you bought the Galaxy S7 edge but didn't bother to order a case, but now you really want one?
-Well, luckily there are already a bunch of different options that are available for the phone.
-From slim cases to clear ones, wallet cases and super protective, you can find just the right one for you.
+But like the GS8, the Galaxy S7 edge is all metal and glass, and can scratch fairly easily.
+If you're looking for a decent case, we've rounded up the best ones out there, dividing the selections into two categories: Minimal & Sleek, and Protective & Bulky.

-Did you get the regular version and not the edge variant?
-Don't worry, we've got you covered on the best cases for the Galaxy S7 as well.
-So, let's take a look at some of the best Galaxy S7 edge cases available right now.
+(Did you get the regular version and not the edge variant?
+Don't worry, we've got you covered on the best cases for the Galaxy S7 as well.)

 Otterbox Symmetry Series